ossf/community/README.md

 # OpenSSF Project Community

-A Jekyll site built entirely from data files that map the OpenSSF projects onto the roles they serve, the problems they solve, and the SLSA threats they mitigate.
+A Jekyll site built entirely from data files that map the OpenSSF ecosystem onto four record types: the **projects** the foundation ships, the **publications** (specifications, frameworks, formats) those projects produce and implement, the **personas** they serve, and the **problems** they solve.
-Every page under `/personas/`, `/problems/`, `/projects/`, and `/artifacts/` is generated from `data/` — there are no per-page source files.
-Each project declares which personas and problems it addresses (with a sentence of prose per link) plus the projects it's similar to or pairs well with.
+Every page under `/personas/`, `/problems/`, `/projects/`, and `/publications/` is generated from `data/` — there are no per-page source files.
+Each record declares which personas and problems it addresses (with a sentence of prose per link) plus the records it's similar to or pairs well with.
 Visitors start from whichever axis fits: their role, the problem they're solving, or a specific project.

 ## Site map

 ```
 /                          landing page · browse by role / problem / project
 /personas/                 persona index
-/personas/<id>/            persona view · projects for this role + problems they solve
+/personas/<id>/            persona view · projects & publications for this role
 /problems/                 problem index
-/problems/<id>/            problem view · projects that help + personas who care
+/problems/<id>/            problem view · what helps + personas who care
 /projects/                 project index
-/projects/<slug>/          project detail · personas, problems, related projects
+/projects/<id>/            project detail · personas, problems, related records
-/artifacts/                artifact index
+/publications/             publication index
-/artifacts/<id>/           artifact detail · where it flows in the supply chain
+/publications/<id>/        publication detail · who produces, consumes, implements it
-/architecture/             architecture views · SLSA threat coverage, pillars, gaps
 /about/                    about the mapping + data source
 ```